Car Accident Settlement FAQ

 Do medical bills determine the full value of a claim?

-No. Medical bills matter, but so do lost wages, permanent restrictions, future care, pain and suffering, and the quality of your evidence.
+No. Medical bills matter, but so do lost wages, permanent restrictions, future medical expenses, pain and suffering, and the quality of your evidence.
 Two claims with similar medical totals can resolve very differently.

 How does fault affect my payout?